ColoradoDemography/BLS_Unemployment_PHP/README.md

 3. Store the data somewhere safe.
 (Amazon S3 bucket)
 4. Update the data automatically. (via cron)

 I've written these scripts to be able to accomplish these tasks.
 I've written them in PHP (badly).
-Because I am not too familiar with PHP, I basically write it as if it were Javascript.
-That's why my code looks rediculous.
+Because I am not great with PHP, I basically write it as if it were Javascript.
+That's why my code looks the way it does.

 If you just want the current BLS data... that will be an option.
 It's almost ready.